VidathDissanayake/notes/tools/hacking/webapp/burpsuite/editions.md

 Has a **subset of Professional edition** features.

-Whilst Burp Community has a relatively limited feature-set compared to the Professional edition, it still has many superb [[module]]s available.
+Whilst Burp Community has a relatively limited feature-set compared to the Professional edition, it still has many superb [[modules]]s available.

 For this reason, this is the commonly used edition.